 I have a project with a lot of binaries (mostly pdfs) that I'm using git-lfs with.
-The project is about 60mb but I found that my .git/lfs/objects director is about 500mb.
+The project is about 60mb but I found that my .git/lfs/objects directory is about 500mb.
 I presume these are cached versions of previous commits.
-Is there a way to gracefully delete these (ie delete them without corrupting the state of git)?
-The odds of me ever wanting previous versions of the files in LFS are near 0 now especially since the project is over.
+Is there a way to gracefully delete them without corrupting the state of git?
+The odds of me ever wanting previous versions of the files in LFS are near zero, now that the project is over.

 C:\Path\to\project [master]> du -h -d 0